 Employees get two festival bonuses a year, usually during Eid.
 Each bonus is usually equal to one month’s pay.

-Provident Fund: Employers can set up provident funds that both the employer and the employee have to make equal contribution.
+Employers can set up provident funds that both the employer and the employee have to make equal contribution.
 Provident fund is mandatory only when one-third of the employees puts in a written requisition to have a provident fund.
 Both employers and employees generally contribute 7-10% of the base salary.

 Workers get an equal share which totals to 5% of the annual net profit of the employer.
 This is distributed